The human characters of Yo-Kai Watch.

 - A Day in the Limelight: Episode 67 of the anime had a "What-If" scenario where she was the one who found Whisper and possessed the Yo-Kai Watch, effectively portraying the female choice in the games.
-She is shown to be much more competent than Nate, having acquired more powerful forms of his Yo-Kai like Baddinyan and Goldenyan.
-She's also much nicer to Whisper, being genuinely concerned for his wellbeing and tries to help him improve by memorizing the Yo-Kai wiki info.
-This is all rather in keeping with her actual game personality and position as the Straight Man, though it's generally not as extreme there.
+She is shown to be less competent than Nate, for despite having acquired rarer forms of some of Nate's yo-kai (such as Baddinyan and Goldenyan) they are unreliable.
+If she has any other Yo-kai she either didn't think to summon them or they were unreliable too.
+She's generally nicer to Whisper, asking after his wellbeing and trying to help him improve by memorizing the Yo-Kai wiki info.

 - Dude Magnet: Kind of.
 In the show, Nate's head over heels for her of course, as is Kyubi.
 In the games, Nate shows a tiny bit of interest, while Eddie of all people gets the much more blatant affection hinting.
 And then there's the Door of Whimsy where, if Nate's the protagonist, you enter an illusion of every one of his male classmates going ga-ga for her, to her chagrin.

 - Generic Girl: In the show, she usually doesn't get much characterization outside of being a Nice Girl, occasionally the show shows her own problems, but anything else about her is usually a Yo-Kai's fault, or her just being Innocently Insensitive.
-In the games, she gets a lot more characterization if chosen to be the player character, being much more straight-laced and willing to deal with problems head-on.
+In the games,if chosen to be the player character, she's straight-laced and usually willing to deal with problems head-on.

 - Girly Run: Her run/sprint cycle in the game, arms outward and everything.

-- Innocently Insensitive: In episode 1, she states that an average-sized beetle clearly suits Nate, who utterly despises that description, and is shocked that she'd say it (She also calls Nate average and boring in her version of the manga and means it, saying girls want excitement.
+- Innocently Insensitive: In episode 1, she states that an average-sized beetle clearly suits Nate, who utterly despises that description, and is shocked and hurt that she'd say it (She also calls Nate average and boring in her version of the manga and means it, saying girls want excitement.
 When Whisper mentions Yo-Kai mostly inspirit the simple-minded, Katie deliberately looks at Nate).
-Any other time she's insensitive, it's usually because a Yo-Kai is influencing her in some way.
+Most of the other times she's insensitive, it's usually because a Yo-Kai is influencing her in some way.

 - Kid Hero: In the games and Nyanderful Days.